kibook/s1kd-tools/tools/s1kd-newimf/README.md

 OPTIONS
 =======

+-$, --issue &lt;issue&gt;
+Specify which issue of S1000D to use.
+Currently supported issues are:

+-   5.0 (default)

+-   4.2

 -@, --out &lt;path&gt;
 Save the new IMF to &lt;path&gt;.
 If &lt;path&gt; is an existing directory, the IMF will be created in it instead of the current